JonnavithulaGirish/Aws-SQS-Psql/README.md

 ### What type of data structures should be used?
-   Each message is Javascript object which is just a collection key value pairs. list of Messages will be stored as an array of Javascript Objects.
+   Each message is Javascript object which is just a collection key value pairs.

+   List of Messages will be stored as an array of Javascript Objects.

 ### How will you mask the PII data so that duplicate values can be identified?
   Masking the PII data is done using SHA256 digest of the original string.
-I have used this approach because SHA256 provieds strong cryptograpic security with a very low collision probabilty and adding to this, duplicates will still point to the same hash digest that will help us to easily indentify duplicates without compromising on security.
+I have used this approach because SHA256 provides strong cryptograpic security with a very low collision probabilty and adding to this, duplicates will still point to the same hash digest that will help us to easily identify duplicates without compromising on security.

 ### What will be your strategy for connecting and writing to Postgres?